syko121/snstr-cyber-portfolio-python/README.md

 # snstr-cyber-portfolio-python
-This is a repo that conatins various python scripts that are geared towards teaching me key scripting elements for Cybersecurity and Python.
+This is a repo that contains various python scripts that are geared towards teaching me key scripting elements for Cybersecurity and Python.